CSS

 ID selectors have a higher priority than class selectors.

-The universal selector will be set with a star sign and used on all HTML elements of a website.
+The universal selector is denoted by an asterisk and applies to all HTML elements on a website.

 * {color:red;}

-The universal selector is used only very rarely, as it is normally undesirable to use one style rule on all HTML elements.
-One conceivable example would be the removal of offsets (set padding and margin to 0) for all HTML elements on a website.
+The universal selector is used very rarely, since it is usually not desirable to apply a style rule to all HTML elements.
+One possible example would be removing spacing (setting padding and margin to 0) for all HTML elements on a website.

 Inheritance

-Child elements inherit the styles that have been defined for the parent element.
-The <title> tag, for example, is always a child of the <head> tag – it is always located within the <head> tag.
+In an HTML document, HTML tags always have a parent-child relationship.
+The <title> tag, for example, is always a child of the <head> tag—it is placed inside the <head> tag.

 <head>